goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 2. The time step embedding
 3. The residual skip connection (from earlier in the network)

-Inside a ResNet Block (Pseudo-code):
+Inside a ResNet Block (pseudo-code):

 ```python
 # Simplified ResNet block structure